browserengineering/book/book/security.md

 COOKIE_JAR = {}
 ```

+Since cookies are site-specific, our cookie jar will map sites to
-Note that the cookie jar is global, not limited to a particular tab.
+cookies.
+Note that the cookie jar is global, not limited to a
-That makes sense: in a browser, if you're logged in to a website and
+particular tab.
+That means that if you're logged in to a website and
 you open a second tab, you're logged in on that tab as well.
-Since
-cookies are site-specific, our cookie jar will map hosts to cookies.

-When the browser visits a page, it needs to send all the cookies it
+When the browser visits a page, it needs to send the cookie for that
-knows about.
-This means adding an extra header to the
-request:[^multi-cookies]
+site:[^multi-cookies]

 [^multi-cookies]: Actually, a site can store multiple cookies at once,
     using different key-value pairs.
 The browser is supposed to